 The bottom line is that extra places for students should be a cause for celebration, but with jobs at risk in both universities and colleges we will inevitably see larger class sizes and increased workloads for staff who survive the cull.
 Anyone who doesn’t think this will lead to a drop in the quality of education is sadly misguided.

 Let’s not forget that other leading economies, such as France, Germany and America, are investing money in education.
 It is a shame that, despite taking a step in the right direction today, overall our government seems intent on doing the opposite.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.